 The nuptials happened just before sunset.
 Although they didn’t plan it, it turned out to be quite an auspicious day with the full moon rising opposite as the sun set.
 Just beautiful.

 Jesus was there, but so was Hanoman!
-I didn’t get a picture of the Hindu monkey God as I was only shown one of his appearance the day after.
-It is quite unusual for such a Christian monument to also have other religion’s things built in.
+I didn’t get a picture of the Hindu monkey God as I only saw his pic the day after.
+It is unusual for such a Christian monument to also have other religion’s things built in.
 BUT there are a lot of monkeys around the Fort, so perhaps they were just hedging their bets?

 Of course, there was fabulous food, engaging and entertaining speeches, and good times had by all.

-The remainder of my days were spent on the beach doing a little work, with the exception of one day I hired a scooter and had a little look around.
+I spent the remainder of my days on the beach doing a little work, with the exception of one day I hired a scooter and had a little look around.